ThompsonBethany01/Estimating_Home_Values/README.md

 For better quality images, these visuals can also be found on my pinterest [here](https://www.pinterest.com/thompsonbethany01/estimating-home-values/).
 ## Initial Thoughts & Hypothesis
 ### Thoughts
+Taking a surface look as the database, it is apparent feature engineering will be neccessary to create manageable exploration and modeling from the 52 columns.
+This may include...
+- creating simpler features, such as story count being 1, 2, or more
+- combining different features, such as
+- removing features with high null values
+- removing unnecessary features, such as long. and latt. when we also have region ids
+- scaling the final dataframe for modeling
 ### Hypothesis
+More square footage increases value
+> Null hypothesis: House square footage is independent of the tax value
+> Alternative hypothesis: The larger the square feet, the greater the tax value
+Older and younger houses have higher values (or could this be like a reverse bell curve?
+Old houses have historic value and new houses have value?)
+> Null hypothesis: The age of the house is independent of the tax value
+> Alternative hypothesis: Newer houses have higher tax values
+Location affects property value
+> Null hypothesis: The location of the house is independent of the tax values
+> Alternative hypothesis: One county has higher tax values than the average
 # Project Steps
 ## Acquire
 ## Prepare